carbon-language/carbon-lang/docs/design/interoperability/README.md

 define the C++ types using repeated imports.

-Carbon names which are mapped into C++ will use a top-level namespace of `Carbon`, with the package name and namespaces represented as namespaces below that.
+Carbon names which are mapped into C++ will use a top-level namespace of `Carbon` by default, with the package name and namespaces represented as namespaces below that.
 For example, the `Widget` Carbon package with a namespace `Foo` would become `::Carbon::Widget::Foo` in C++.
+This may be renamed for backwards compatibility for C++ callers when migrating code, for example `$extern("Cpp", namespace="widget")` for `::widget`.

 ### Type mapping